Construct & maintain

 The challenge was to construct a large natural self-sustainable pond.

-We then began to fill the pond with water.
-When it’s full the pond must be left for at least 48 hours to allow the chlorine to dissipate before any planting can take place.
+The pond can now be filled.
+Once filled, the pond must be left for at least 48 hours to allow the chlorine to dissipate before any planting can take place.

-We then planted with the correct amount and type of plants to create a natural environment for a self-sustainable pond.
-After a minimum period of 72 hours, once the water chemistry and temperature of the pond had stabilised we then added fish and other pond life.
+After 48hrs has passed we can plant with the correct amount and type of plants to create a natural environment for a self-sustainable pond.
+After a minimum period of 72 hours, once the water chemistry and temperature of the pond had stabilised fish and other pond life can be added in stages over a few weeks.